How Experimental Traffic Regulation Orders work

 Emergency Active Travel Fund

-To support the recovery from Coronavirus, the Government is driving forward a programme to put in place temporary walking and cycling schemes to help people get out and socially distance.
+To support the recovery from Coronavirus, the Government drove forward a programme to put in place temporary walking and cycling schemes to help people get out and socially distance.

 - Pop-up cycle lanes